-Residential and commercial land development comes with an entire slew of potential issues, not the least of which is stormwater runoff and potential damaging effects.
-Local, state, and federal regulations impose requirements on developers to plan for stormwater runoff when constructing developments to prevent future damage to structures, land, and surrounding areas.
+Residential and commercial land development comes with an entire slew of potential issues.
+A significant issue is stormwater runoff and its potential damaging effects.
+Local, state, and federal regulations impose requirements on developers to plan for stormwater runoff when constructing developments.
+This prevents future damage to structures, land, and surrounding areas.
 One of the most commonly used methods of preventing stormwater runoff and damage in modern developments is the use of man-made ponds; specifically, via detention and/or retention ponds.

 Potential Damaging Effects of Stormwater Runoff

 According to government climate data, New Hampshire receives more annual precipitation that average when compared to other states.
 Due to the climate of New Hampshire, this precipitation can come in several forms, including but not limited to rain, snow, and hail.
 If not adequately controlled, this precipitation can cause damaging effects to structures, land, and natural topographical features.

 Specifically, in larger cities like Manchester and Concord, unchecked stormwater runoff can overwhelm public sewers and infrastructure.
 In smaller municipalities without municipal services, stormwater runoff poses threat of disaster to unpaved roads, delicate infrastructures like culverts, and undeveloped land.
 Natural bodies of water like streams and rivers can be adversely affected due to erosion and over-flooding.
 In essence, unchecked stormwater runoff can illustrate first hand the true devastating power water can have on human civilization.

 Retention and Detention Ponds

 One of the most common ways of controlling stormwater runoff is through the use of basins.
 Basins are commonly referred to as ponds.
 There are many different types of ponds used to control stormwater runoff, with new types and variations of ponds being developed all the time.
 The most commonly utilized ponds for development purposes are retention and detention ponds.